Privacy Policy

 How does CIS store and secure information?

-Data we collect will (occasionally) be transferred to selected third parties, which may be located outside of the European Union as part of the services offered to you.
+Data we collect will (occasionally) be transferred to selected third parties, which may be located outside of the EU as part of the services offered to you.
 For example, some of our servers and service providers are in a country outside of the EU.

 CIS is a non-governmental membership association (NGO) that engages in activities worldwide.
 CIS staff, affiliates or contractors may access, store or process personal data you submit to us in countries that do not afford a level of data protection equivalent to the EU.
 By submitting personal data to us you irrevocably agree to the export of your data to such countries.